PreetiSaharan/admin-dashboard/stepByStep.md

 Requirements:
-● Email Validation: Ensure the email field is validated. ------------------- DONE ● Messages: Display appropriate messages for login success and failure. -----------done for failure ● API Integration: Integrate with XANO for authentication.
-● Redirection: Upon successful login, redirect the user to the Form Page.
+● Email Validation: Ensure the email field is validated. ------------------- DONE ● Messages: Display appropriate messages for login success and failure. -----------done for failure ● API Integration: Integrate with XANO for authentication. ----------DONE ● Redirection: Upon successful login, redirect the user to the Form Page.

-Page 2: Forgot Password Page
-Create a Forgot password page
+Page 2: Forgot Password Page -------------- DONE Create a Forgot password page
 Requirements:
 ● Functionality: Create a simple page for users to request a password reset.
 No API